numpy/numpy/doc/source/f2py/buildtools/cmake.rst

 However, the trade-off is enhanced flexibility and support for most architectures and compilers.
-An introduction to the syntax is out of scope for this document, but the `official CMake Tutorials`_ are a fantastic resource.
+An introduction to the syntax is out of scope for this document, but this `extensive CMake collection`_ of resources is great.

 .. note::